georgetegral/ensuring-quality-releases/README.md

 1. Install our dependencies
 2. Configure storage account and state backend for Terraform
 3. Create a Service Principal for Terraform
-- Use Terraform.
-- Configure Azure Monitor.
+4. Configure Pipeline Environment
-- Configure Azure Log Analytics.
+5. Configure an Azure Log Analytics Workspace
+6. Create Postman Test Suites
+7. Create a Selenium test for a website
+8. Create a Test Suite with JMeter

 ## Install our dependencies
 For the successful run of this project we need to do the following prework: